amazingandyyy/myEthPlayground/README.md

 feel free to hangaround and check any contracts and test file.

-clone down
-one tab in terminal
+clone down then open one tab in terminal
 ```
 $ testrpc
 ```